kdecarlo/CG1D_rootprocessing/Documentation/tutorial.rst

 We will then create a fake dataset in order to run and test the analyses.
 In your window, type the following::

+    import rootprocessing
-    wd = '/Users/johnsmith/Sample_Data'  #Specify where your data files will be. from sampledata import sampledata
+    wd = '/Users/johnsmith'  #Specify where your data files will be. from rootprocessing.sampledata import sampledata
     sampledata(wd)

 This will create a 'Sample_Data' subdirectory in your library, which will contain a 'raw' subdirectory with a set of 6 images, as well as a dark field and open beam image.

 You will also notice a 'user_config' file created in the 'Sample_Data' file - this contains all the necessary parameters for each of the analyses conducted by this library.
 Please check the documentation within each module for details.

 Also, be sure to *only change the entries following the colon for each parameter!*  Do not add any extra lines or modify the headings for each section.